hansonjw/employee-tracker/README.md

 ## Instructions / Walkthrough Video
     https://drive.google.com/file/d/1H6sDC8kmrl5GhAloaqFzu9hKhmJ_58oe/view

-This application provides a command line interface to manage and employee database.
+This application provides a command line interface to manage an employee database.
 Options such as entering new employees, creating new departments, and creating new positions or roles are available.
 To run the program navigate to the root directory of the application and enter the following into the command line prompt: node server.js